f4b6a3/uuid-creator/README.md

 ### Prefix COMB (non-standard)

-The Prefix COMB<sup>[7]</sup> is a modified random-based UUID that replaces the FIRST 6 bytes of the MOST significant bits.
+The Prefix COMB<sup>[7]</sup> is a modified random-based UUID that replaces the FIRST 6 bytes of the UUID with a prefix.

 The PREFIX is the creation millisecond (Unix epoch).